microsoft/hlsl-specs/proposals/0007-const-member-functions.md

 Updates to HLSL's built-in data types to observe best practices in const-correctness will follow the introduction of language support.
-Functions which return mutable lvalue references will become non-constant member functions, and method which return constant lvalue references or object values will become constant member functions.
+Functions which return mutable lvalue references will become non-constant member functions, and functions which return constant lvalue references or object values will become constant member functions.

 ## Detailed design